There’s no shortage of beautifully colored, fantastically fragrant spices in India.

 Perhaps the most valuable aspect of a class, outside of the knowledge and the FOOD, is the people that gravitate toward an experience such as this and the sense of community that is created when everyone is working together to make and share the meal.

-In summation: Indian food is so much fun to eat!
+In summary: Indian food is so much fun to eat!
 I feel like it challenges my palate with flavors unlike what I eat on a normal basis.
 I am happy to report that is it also fun (and easy) to make!
 I’ll be sharing recipes and tips with those of you who are interested in learning more as I go along.

 I’m also exploring a few different Indian cookbooks—I am happy to share the ones I like if you want to get started in this adventure but don’t have any classes available in your area.